Colour code | Tolerance | E6/E12 series | Power rating

 Electrical energy is converted to heat when current flows through a resistor.
 Usually the effect is negligible, but if the resistance is low, or the voltage across the resistor is high, a large current may pass making the resistor become noticeably warm.
 The resistor must be able to withstand the heating effect and resistors have power ratings to show this.

-ratings of 0.25W or 0.5W are suitable.
-For the rare cases where a higher power is required it should be clearly
+Power ratings of resistors are rarely quoted in parts lists because for most circuits the standard power ratings of 0.25W or 0.5W are suitable.
+For the rare cases where a higher power is required it should be clearly specified in the parts list, these will be circuits using low value resistors (less than about 300Ω) or high voltages (more than 15V).

 Rapid Electronics: Power Resistors